Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ```bash
 singularity pull docker://sydneyinformaticshub/rnaseq-rstudio:4.1.0
 ```

 This will create a contained image called `rnaseq-rstudio:4.1.0` you can use to run Rstudio.

-Next, make a scratch directory for Rstudio server on your host machine, e.g.
+Make a scratch directory for Rstudio server on your host machine:

 ```bash
 mkdir -p /tmp/rstudio-server
 ```

 Set a password for your RStudio server:

 ```bash
 RSERVER_PASSWORD=$(openssl rand -base64 15)
 echo $RSERVER_PASSWORD
 ```

-Take note of the password returned by your echo command.
+Take note of the password returned by the echo command.
 You will need this to log into RStudio in your browser.

 Run the RStudio server instance using the following command:

 ```bash
 PASSWORD=$RSERVER_PASSWORD singularity exec \
     -B $(pwd):/home/rstudio/